SCIInstitute/ShapeWorks/docs/tools/ShapeWorksCommands.md

 ```

-**Description:** Helper command that applies gradient and sigmoid filters to create a feature image for the TPLevelSet filter; note that a curvature flow filter is sometimes applied to the image before this.
+**Description:** Helper command that applies gradient and sigmoid filters to create a feature image for the TPLevelSet filter; note that a curvature flow filter is sometimes applied to the image before this

 **Options:**